Discover the best knee brace for bone-on-bone pain to alleviate pain, enhance stability, and promote joint health during activities.

 EZWORK OA Unloader Knee Brace: Key Features and Specs

-Thigh circumference fit extends to 30 inches with non-slip straps maintaining placement during activity.
-Featuring 13 adjustable dial knee extension and flexion sliders, it helps avoid hyperextension and supports recovery from severe knee conditions like rheumatoid arthritis and bone-on-bone pain.
+Thigh width fits up to 30 inches with an anti-slip band to keep it in place while on the move.
+With 13 adjustable dial knee extension and flexion sliders, it protects against hyperextension and allows those with severe knee conditions such as rheumatoid arthritis and bone-on-bone pain to recover.

 Use Cases, Pros and Cons for EZWORK OA Brace